Machine Learning API¶

 n_epochs | int | Number of epochs to run.
 The generator will automatically reset after each epoch, enabling multi-epoch training on small datasets.
 Default: 1. | 1 |

-raw_mode | bool | If True, return raw cell × gene data as sparse CSR tensors instead of pre-tokenized sequences.
+raw_mode | bool | If True, return raw cell × gene data as Polars DataFrames instead of pre-tokenized sequences.
+This bypasses tokenization and windowing for maximum flexibility.
 Default: False. | False |

 verbose | bool | If True, print detailed timing and progress information.
 If False, suppress all SLAF internal prints for clean output.
 Default: True. | True |